batoxpr/introtoim/Mid-term Documentation (FINAL).md

 //**START SCREEN**

 For the background image, I've found a pixelated sky gif from google.
-For the moving title, I made something similar to the example you included in the Week 5 Github.
+For the moving title, I made something similar to the example that was included in the Week 5 Github.
 For the blinking insruction text, I've used framecount and modulus to make it blink.